Rye Pier Reconstruction

 What impact will the works have on the heritage values of the area?

-Parks Victoria recognises the heritage character timber piers like Rye Pier provide and is committed to ensuring these values are preserved.
-While Rye Pier is not heritage-listed, adopting an all-timber reconstruction approach, including for the piles, crossheads, beams, decking and capping, will retain the 1990s character of the pier.
+Parks Victoria values the heritage character of timber piers like Rye Pier and their importance to the community.
+While Rye Pier is not heritage-listed, adopting an all-timber reconstruction methodology, including for the piles, crossheads, beams, decking and capping, will retain a maritime heritage character of the pier.
+The brick colour of the new hardwood timber will rapidly silver off to a natural looking, beachside material.